Mannix67/Data-Visualisation-using-Python-Pandas-/README.md

 # Data-Visualisation-using-Python-Pandas/Seaborn-

+# Please click jupyter notebook file above to see my solution.

-Python visualisation assignment for python-pandas-seaborn.
-Given tbe following list of tasks to complete:
+Python visualisation assignment for python-pandas-seaborn in business intelligence module NUIG.
+Given the following list of tasks to complete:

 # 1. Read the superstore.csv file into a data frame.